-2 Includes a transfer from investment property to the amount of R11 million.
+2 Includes a transfer from investment property to the amount of R11 million as well as net transfers (to) and from inventory to the amount of R51 million.

-3 During the current financial year, the group recognised an impairment loss on property, plant and equipment of R55 million.
+3 During the previous financial year, the group recognised an impairment loss on property, plant and equipment of R55 million.
 The most significant impairments recognised relate to the following:

-- An impairment on a silo complex where a pipe system is leaking and currently not being used.
-The entire carrying amount (R18 million) has been impaired as the value in use is deemed to be Rnil, as well as aeration installed at certain silo's which is being replaced with new technology (R11 million).
+- An impairment on a silo complex where a pipe system was leaking and not being used.
+The entire carrying amount (R18 million) has been impaired as the value in use is deemed to be Rnil, as well as aeration installed at certain silos which was replaced with new technology (R11 million).
 These impairment losses were allocated to the market access reportable segment in terms of the segmental results (note 1.2).

 - Impairments to certain retail branches (R11 million) which operate as cash generating units.
 Branches were assessed for impairment indicators on the land and buildings.
-Where indicators were identified, the fair values less costs to sell were calculated based on specific market conditions impacting those branches.
+Where indicators were identified, the fair values less costs to sell were calculated, based on specific market conditions impacting those branches.
 These impairment losses were allocated to the input supply reportable segment in terms of the segmental results (note 1.2).